 ‘Final’ cause can be thought of as ‘ultimate context’ so long as we do not take ‘ultimate’ in any absolute sense.
 A scalar level may be ‘ultimate’ to us because it is above any level we are equipped to focus on.
 This does not imply that there is no higher level, only that whatever higher level there may be is beyond the reach even of speculation.
 Nor is any final cause necessarily the only final cause of the phenomenon in question.

 The practice of changing one variable at a time while holding others constant is important, but it is incomplete.
 Additional investigation is required, both to show how a causal factor is coupled in a system of causes and to reveal the ways in which these links change over time.
 It does not require considering everything at once, as some seem to fear, but can be done by coordinating diverse investigations.Lotman likewise points out the limitations of ‘the scientific practice which dates from the time of the Enlightenment, namely to work on the “Robinson Crusoe” principle of isolating an object and then making it into a general model.’
-This accounts for the ‘transmission’ model of communication, which takes the sender, the message and the receiver as separate units.
-A working semiotic system has to be ‘immersed’ in semiotic space’ (or semiosphere), such as ‘the semiotic space necessary for the existence and functioning of languages’ (Lotman 1990, 123).— Oyama, Griffiths and Gray (2001, 4-5)
+This accounts for the “transmission” model of communication, which takes the sender, the message and the receiver to be separate units.
+But a working semiotic system has to be ‘immersed’ in a ‘semiotic space’ (or semiosphere), such as ‘the semiotic space necessary for the existence and functioning of languages’ (Lotman 1990, 123).— Oyama, Griffiths and Gray (2001, 4-5)

 According to Lotman (1990, 104), ‘symbols with elementary expression levels have greater cultural and semantic capacity than symbols which are more complex.’
 The simpler an utterance seems to the interpreter, the less semiotic energy he has to put into interpretation, and the more it seems to mean in itself.
 But Northrop Frye (1982, 211) observes that in the use of language,